xonsh/xonsh/docs/tutorial_xontrib.rst

 Tell Us About Your Xontrib!
 ===========================
 We request that you register your xontrib with us.
-We think that this is a good idea, in general, because then:

-* Your xontrib will show up as an extension the xonsh website,
-* It will appear in the ``xontrib list`` command, and
-* It will show up in ``xonfig wizard``.
+We think that will make your contribution more discoverable.

+To register a xontrib, create a ``PullRequest`` at `Awesome-xontribs <https://github.com/xonsh/awesome-xontribs>`_ repository.
+Also, if you use Github to host your code, please add `xonsh <https://github.com/topics/xonsh>`_ and `xontrib <https://github.com/topics/xontrib>`_ to the topics.

 All of this let's users know that your xontrib is out there, ready to be used.
 Of course, you're under no obligation to register your xontrib.
 Users will still be able to load your xontrib, as long as they have it installed.

-To register a xontrib, create a ``PullRequest`` at `Awesome-xontribs <https://github.com/xonsh/awesome-xontribs>`_ repository.
-Also, if you use Github to host your code, please add `xonsh <https://github.com/topics/xonsh>`_ and `xontrib <https://github.com/topics/xontrib>`_ to the topics.

 Go forth!